kebiernat5/Kate-Biernat-Portfolio/README.md

 ## Contact Me Card

 I created a contact form in my HTML file which includes ways to get in touch with me and a link to my GitHub account which will lead to further materials that might not have made it to my portfolio page.
 I also was able to add a fun action label/pseudo class for a bit of text to pop up when a check box is actively engaged.
+I also specified how big the final text box was and its placement in the list of ways to get in touch or view my materials.

 ![Screen Shot](./assets/images/Header/EndOfPage.png)
+Contact Card and Footer View